-The intermittent fasting is considered one of the healthiest types of fasting.
-Intermittent fasting involves entirely or partially abstinence from food for a set amount of time before returning to normal eating.
+Intermittent fasting is considered one of the healthiest types of fasting.
+Intermittent fasting involves either complete or partial abstinence from food for a set amount of time before returning to normal eating.
 Experts agree that fasting for 16 hours a day triggers the process of autophagy – a mechanism in the cell that occurs during fasting and starvation, which allows the body to survive by creating energy through recycling of the dysfunctional, damaged and diseased cells, removing residues at the cellular level which affect the whole body and lead to optimal health.
-This cleansing and recycling at the same time is like resetting our body and promoting survival and adaption in response to various stresses and toxins accumulated in our cells.
+This cleansing and recycling at the same time is like resetting our body and promoting survival and adaptation in response to various stresses and toxins accumulated in our cells.
 Many good things happen during intermittent fasting, which protects our organs from disease and inflammation.

 - Maintain a healthy body